In this article I’m going to show you exactly how to write an illustration essay.

 The first stage is the sensorimotor stage (0 – 2).
 Children in the sensorimotor stage need support to develop skills in navigating their immediate environments.
 At this stage, children are given objects with various textures, shapes and compositions to allow children to touch and learn about their world (Kohler, 2014).
 Children in this stage also learn to develop the understanding that when things are out of their sight, they still exist!
 Piaget called this skill ‘object permanence’.
 For example, the game ‘peek-a-boo’ is often very entertaining to young children because their parents’ faces appear to disappear from the world, then reappear randomly (Isaacs, 2015; Devine & Munsch, 2018).

 The next stage is the preoperational stage (2 – 7).
 In the preoperational stage, children learn to develop more complex communicative capacities.
 Children develop linguistic capacities and begin to express themselves confidently to their parents and strangers.
-Children also develop imaginative skills, and you often see children engaging in imaginative play where they pretend to be princesses, firefighters and heroes in their stories (Isaacs, 2015).
+Children also develop imaginative skills, and you often see children engaging in imaginative play where they dress up and pretend to be princesses, firefighters and heroes in their stories (Isaacs, 2015).
 At this young age, children are very egotistical and continue to see themselves as the centre of the world.
 To help children develop through this stage, parents and teachers should encourage creative writing and praise children whenever they may see things from other people’s perspectives (MacBlain, 2018).

 The third stage is the concrete operational stage (7 – 11).
 At this stage, children learn to think logically about things in their everyday environments.
 They therefore develop more complex capacities to reason and do mathematical tasks.
 At this stage teachers tend to encourage children to learn to come to conclusions using reason and scientific observations (MacBlain, 2018).
 At this level many children are able to see things from others’ perspectives, but remain focused on their own lives and things in their immediate environments (Kohler, 2014).